 We (and other visitors to our site) want to hear from you.
 Read the stories below to see what others are saying.
 You probably have insights that others would benefit from hearing, and we encourage you to share your story with us.

 ASHA sincerely appreciates all submissions and each is confidential and anonymous.
 All submissions are property of ASHA and can be edited for length and clarity.
 Due to the large volume of emails we receive, we regret we cannot provide a response to every email.
-If you’re looking for information, referrals or materials, please browse our website or check out our Person2Person phone service.
+If you’re looking for information, referrals or materials, please browse our website.
 Questions about STIs can be posted on our online support site at Inspire.
+We also offer a paid service at Ask the Experts.

 I have had HSV-1 since I was a kid and HSV-2 since I was 19.
 I’m 40 now.
 After all these years, I have this to share with anyone who’s been newly diagnosed with genital herpes: Do not be ashamed of yourself for having on your genitals what most people have on their mouths!
 It just doesn’t make sense.
 Most people have this virus on their mouths, and yet we don’t shame them, make them self-disclose before each kiss, think they are dirty, or get scared of kissing them between outbreaks!